treolabs/treopim/README.md

       ```
       >**process-treopim** – a unique ID of the process.
 You should use a different process ID if you have several TreoPIM projects on one server<br/>
       >**/usr/bin/php** – PHP7.1 or above
-5. Install TreoCore following the installation wizard in web interface.
+5. Install TreoPIM following the installation wizard in web interface.
 Go to http://YOUR_PROJECT/

 ## License